glob-bruh/FindHome/README.md

 ## Usage:

-*Note: You might need to run `chmod +x ./FindHome.sh` to be able to execute the script.*
+*Note: You might need to run `chmod +x FindHome.sh` to be able to execute the script.*

 - To use the script, just execute it and type into the terminal the search query you would like to search for.
 - To search for hidden files/folders add `h` as a parameter when you run the script.